adamancer/python-ecology-lesson-alt/learners/setup.md

 ## Running JupyterLab

-Once JupyterLab has been installed, we can run it by opening the command prompt and running the following commands:
+Once JupyterLab has been installed, we can run it by opening the command-line interface and running the following commands:

 ```
 conda activate python-ecology-lesson